Sentiment Analysis of Mahabharata using F#

 }

-So, we are having all the data in memory.
-In our case in FSI / REPL.
+So, we have all the data in memory.
+In our case, in FSI or REPL.

-As we are official data scientist we required that we see things in Graph format.
-So, first let’s conver things to JSON and write to disk so we can use it.
+As we are official data scientists, we need to see things in graph format.
+So, first, let's convert things to JSON and write to disk so we can use it.

 module Utility =